 I believe in empowering individuals to make the changes they want to see in their lives through a focus on strengths and resilience.
 I view therapy as a collaborative effort between therapist and client to understand and change what is not working in their life.
 I specialize in working with individuals who are suffering from depression, anxiety or general feelings of being stuck.
 I work collaboratively and use techniques that draw from different schools of thought in order to help clients achieve their identified goals.
 Such techniques draw from art/creative therapy, cognitive behavioral therapy, systemic theory and positive psychology.

-I use a relational approach with couples this includes an exploration of context, culture, and family history in order to gain an understanding of what is not working within the partnership.
+I use a relational approach in order to gain an understanding of what is not working within the partnership, this includes an exploration of context, culture, and family history .
 I make space for each partner to feel heard in the room.
 I specialize in working with couples that have issues with communication, intimacy, infidelity, life events (loss of a job, arrival of a new baby) and those considering whether to end their marriage or partnership.
 I believe that change can occur with insight and action, therefore I take time to explore and understand what is not working while also taking an active approach by assigning homework.
 Homework helps strengthen techniques practiced in session and progression toward goals.

 I believe that family issues are best addressed with all parties present.
 It shifts focus from one person and looks at how dynamics and relationships within the family contribute to problems.
 I work with families collaboratively to create goals that fit everyone’s needs.
 Family therapy can be effective for blended families (step families) going through the transition of forming new relationships, sibling conflicts, parent child dynamics around role changes, adjustments to life events such as divorce and relocating.